strimzi/proposals/052-cruise-control-api-users.md

 * A watch on the new `CruiseControlUser` resource
 * A reconciler to manage the `CruiseControlUser` resource.

-Given that accessing the Cruise Control API directly is not the primary way of interacting with Cruise Control for a Strimzi-managed Kafka cluster and is expected to be used only by advanced developers in special use-cases, this method would not be worth the complexity that it would add to the code base.
+Given that accessing the Cruise Control API directly is not the primary way of interacting with Cruise Control for a Strimzi-managed Kafka cluster and is expected to be used only by advanced users in special use-cases, this method would not be worth the complexity that it would add to the code base.

 ### Add API user list to Cruise Control spec

 For adding Cruise Control API users, we could update the Cruise Control spec with an `apiUsers` section.
-In this `apiUsers` section, developers could provide a list of API users by name and security role.
+In this `apiUsers` section, advanced users could provide a list of API users by name and security role.

 The schema could look something like this: